If you have a disability or any requirements that may put you at greater risk in an emergency, find advice to get ready.

 In an emergency, roads and shops could close for days.
 Make sure you have supplies for at least three days.
 Include any medicine or special equipment you may need.

-You may have to depend on others if you have to evacuate or go to an unfamiliar Civil Defence Centre.
+If you are blind or have a visual impairment, you may have to depend on others if you have to evacuate or go to an unfamiliar Civil Defence Centre.

 Get a Disability Assist Dog identification tag.
 This is a unique tag worn by a certified dog for easy identification of Disability Assist Dog status.
 Make sure your dog is wearing its identification tag at all times.
 The tag gives service dogs access to civil defence centres in an emergency.
 It also supports rapid reunification if you and your dog are separated.